-Every business needs general liability insurance for occasions in which the business is negligent and causes third-party bodily injury or property damage.
+Every business needs general liability insurance for occasions when the business is negligent and causes third-party bodily injury or property damage.

-A commercial general liability (CGL) policy protects you in the event of third-party lawsuits, with coverage for attorney fees, court costs, settlementsm and judgments up to the limits of your policy.
+A commercial general liability (CGL) policy protects you in the event of third-party lawsuits, with coverage for attorney fees, court costs, settlements and judgments up to the limits of your policy.